FirmwareHandoff/firmware_handoff/source/introduction.rst

    should resume from the handoff point.
 It is recommended that a previous phase keeps information on the execution flow prior to handoff either explicitly or implicitly in a link register.

+.. rubric:: Footnotes

+.. [#BlobList] The Transfer List specification has its origin in the Blob List implementation developed by the U-Boot community.
+In some codebases, the term Blob List may be employed.
+The Blob List and Transfer List terms are interchangeable, the Transfer List and Blob List implementations are fully compatible and equivalent.